nickbrandt/GitLab/doc/ci/yaml/README.md

   - If used as `when: delayed`, `start_in` is also required.
 - [`allow_failure`](#allow_failure): If not defined, defaults to `allow_failure: false`.

-If `when` is evaluated to any value except `never`, the job is included in the pipeline.
+If a rule evaluates to true, and `when` has any value except `never`, the job is included in the pipeline.

 For example: